marado/libgnunetchat/README.md

-# libgnunet-chat
+# libgnunetchat

-A client-side library for applications to use the Messenger service of GNUnet
+A client-side library for applications to use the Messenger service of GNUnet.